ankouros/pTerminal/README.md

 - No embedding or shelling out to native terminals
 - No X11 `-into` embedding tricks
-- No GTK/Qt/Electron/Node/Python GUI frameworks
+- No dependency on GUI frameworks as a *system-installed requirement* (Flatpak/portable releases may bundle WebKitGTK/GTK runtime)
 - No tmux dependency (optional integration later)